 Add the powdered sugar and mix until it is combined and has a stiff cookie-dough-like texture.

-Form into 1" balls.
-I used my cookie scoop and cut each scoop in half to get peanut butter balls that were the perfect size.
+Form into 1-inch balls.
+I used my small cookie scoop and cut each scoop in half to get peanut butter balls that were the perfect size.

-Don't worry if your balls are a little wonky in shape--so are real buckeyes!
+Don't worry if your peanut butter filling balls are a little wonky in shape--so are real buckeyes!
+Arrange them on a cookie sheet lined with parchment paper.

 Melt melting chocolates to coat the peanut butter balls.
 I like Ghirardelli brand melting chocolates the best (WAY better than Wilton).
 They melt beautifully and taste delicious.